not-an-anagram-lover/Python-4-project/README.md

-# Python-libs-4-project
+# Python-4-project
-Some of useful libraries which maybe used in project
+Some of useful libraries and information which maybe used in project